dmx-systems/dmx-documentation/docs/install.rst

 =========

 Enter the folder that was created when you unpacked the zip archive.
-Double-click the file ``deepamehta-windows.bat``.
+Double-click the file ``dmx-windows.bat``.
-If your Explorer does not display file extensions, you only see ``deepamehta-windows`` as a file name.
+If your Explorer does not display file extensions, you only see ``dmx-windows`` as a file name.
 That is the same file.

 A black terminal window opens to display what is happening.